-Although it is desirable to have complete interchangeability for all ISS components supplied by different manufacturers, such level of interchangeability might not be achievable due to large variations between the ISS configurations.
+Although it is desirable to have complete interchangeability for all 2G ISS components supplied by different manufacturers, such level of interchangeability might not be achievable due to large variations between the 2G ISS configurations.
 However, it is necessary to maintain total system interchangeability for a given configuration supplied by different manufacturers.

-Due to the complicated, and sometimes proprietary, interfaces that exist between the antenna and the ISS processor unit, it is not practical to achieve full unit level interchangeability between the units supplied by different manufacturers for a given ISS configuration.
-However, by maintaining form factor and interwiring standardization, system level interchangeability in installations designed in accordance with this document is a requirement for each of the ISS configurations.
+Due to the complicated, and sometimes proprietary, interfaces that exist between the directional antenna and the 2G ISS processor unit, it is not practical to achieve full unit level interchangeability between the units supplied by different manufacturers for a given 2G ISS configuration.
+However, by maintaining form factor and interwiring standardization, system level interchangeability in installations designed in accordance with this document is a requirement for each of the 2G ISS configurations.

-Interchangeability of the equipment between different aircraft types achievable by using onboard software loading capability and loading unique software intended to be used on the aircraft that the unit is being installed.
+Interchangeability of the equipment between different aircraft types is achievable by using program pins and onboard software loading capability and loading unique software intended to be used on the aircraft that the unit is being installed.

-Generation Interchangeability Considerations
+Interchangeability Considerations

 Unchanged is the industry’s traditional desire that future evolutionary equipment improvements and the inclusion of additional functions in new equipment.
 These improvements should not violate the interwiring and form factor standards set forth in this document.
 Provisions to ensure forward looking “generation interchangeability” (as best can be predicted) are included in this document to guide manufacturers in future developments.

-Forward-looking interchangeability may also be achieved by implementation of table-loaded information to provide this (static configuration) information, for example by an Airplane Personality Module (APM) or via digital buses.
+Forward-looking interchangeability may also be achieved by implementation of table-loaded information to provide this (static configuration) information, for example by hardware program pins, Operational Program Configuration (OPC) files, or via digital buses.

 Regulatory Approval

-The ISS should meet all applicable ICAO, ITU, EASA and FAA regulatory requirements.
+The 2G ISS should meet all applicable regulatory requirements (e.g. EASA and FAA).
 This document does not and cannot set forth the specific requirements that the equipment must meet to be assured approval.
 This information must be obtained from the appropriate regulatory authority.

 Reliability